Lecter314/MLDM_2022_ExamProject_YuTianxiong_EEP/README.md

 Exam project for Tianxiong Yu, including Intermediate status report and project defence(in progress).
 For detailed working progress, please check in my hw repo:
 ...path/MLDM_2022_YuTianxiong_EEP/Novozymes Enzyme Stability Prediction/ .

-Consider I am the only team member, there's not much difference between whhich repo I put my work into, in hw or in project...
+Consider I am the only team member, there's not much difference between which repo I put my work into, in hw or in project...

 Basically in this repo I'll upload the critical improvements of my work, and in another(...path/MLDM_2022_YuTianxiong_EEP/Novozymes Enzyme Stability Prediction/) is for everything related to the exam project.